SAP-samples/cloud-extension-html5-sample/README.md

 | HTML5 Application                 | app-host   |          2          |

 ### Subscriptions
-Make sure that the below susciptions are active for your sub account <br/>
+Make sure that the below subscriptions are active for your sub account <br/>
  a.
 Business Application Studio <br/>
  b.
 Portal <br/>